Automotive industry in Pakistan: Early years (1950–1969)

 Pakistan produced its first vehicle in 1953 at the National Motors plant in Karachi.
 The plant opened in conjunction with General Motors, which arranged facilities for the production of Vauxhall cars and Bedford trucks.
 Later, they assembled cars, buses, and light trucks.
 In the same year, Ford trucks partnered with Ali Automobiles, where they introduced the Ford Anglia, Ford pickups, and the Ford Kombi.
 Exide Pakistan also began the domestic production of car batteries in 1953.
 Haroon Industries partnered with Dodge Motors in 1956.
+Haroon Industries also partnered with Skoda company to assemble Skoda 1000MB from the kit.
+Later in 1969 developed multi-purpose car Skopak.

 In 1961, Allwin Engineering introduced precision auto parts to the Pakistani automobile market.
 In 1962, Lambretta partnered with Wazir Ali Engineering to begin production of the Lambretta TV200 scooter while Kandawala Industries introduced the CJ 5, CJ 6, and CJ 7 series Jeep.
 In 1963, General Tyre Pakistan began production in Karachi, and Hye Sons began production of Mack Trucks.
 In 1964, Rana Tractors began producing Massey Ferguson Tractors.
-At the same time, the famous Vespa scooter and rickshaw were introduced by Raja Auto Cars.
+At the same time, the Vespa scooter and rickshaw were introduced by Raja Auto Cars.
 In 1965, Jaffer Industries and Mannoo Motors began operations in the country.

 Nationalisation (1970–1989)

 The 1970s saw the nationalization of many companies.
-In 1972, the Pakistan Automobile Corporation (PACO) was formed.
+In 1972, the Pakistan Automobile Corporation was formed.
 Many companies were bought out or merged into others.
 Wazir Ali Engineering was renamed Sindh Engineering, Ali Autos became Awami Autos, Haroon Industries to Republic Motors, Ghandara Motors to National Motors, Hye Sons to Mack Trucks, Kandawala Industries to Naya Daur Motors, Jaffer Industries to Trailer Development Corporation, and Rana Tractors to Millat Tractors.
 Dawood Yamaha introduced Yamaha motorcycles in 1974, and in the same year, Beta Engineering started producing diesel engines.
 In 1976, Sindh Engineering launched Suzuki Motor Cycles.
 Saif Nadeem Kawasaki launched Kawasaki motorcycles in 1977.
 Naya Daur Motors began manufacturing Suzuki Jeep.

 In 1980, Awami Motors began manufacturing Suzuki pickups while Sindh Engineering began producing Mazda Trucks.
 In 1981, Agriauto Industries introduced the production of local auto parts, and in 1982, Pak Suzuki started the production of vehicles.
 In 1983, the Vendor Development & Technical Cell or VDTC was formed by Al-Ghazi Tractors, which introduced by Fiat.
-In 1986, Hinopak Motors began as a joint venture between PACO, Al-Futtaim Group, Hino Motors, & TTC.
+In 1986, Hinopak Motors began as a joint venture between Pakistan Automobile Corporation, Al-Futtaim Group, Hino Motors, & TTC.
 In 1987, Ghandhara Nissan began production of Nissan Diesel Trucks.
 In 1989, the Pakistan Association of Auto Parts & Accessories Manufacturers began operations.